numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - and this is what it means for the determinant to be negative
     - so the cross product is the determinant of the parallelogram formed by 2 vectors
     - note that if vectors are perpendicular to each other, their cross product is larger than if they were pointing in similar directions
-    - also, if we scale on of the vectors by an amount, the area of the parallelogram is also scaled by that amount: (3v) X w = 3(v X w)
+    - also, if we scale one of the vectors by an amount, the area of the parallelogram is also scaled by that amount: (3v) X w = 3(v X w)

 - The cross product has different interpretations in 2D vs 3D:
     - In 2D: we compute a signed scalar (the area of the parallelogram)